MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 ![Screenshot of the button to edit a desktop flow.](./media/console/create-edit-flow.png)

-In both scenarios, the flow designer will be launched; this is where flow creation and editing takes place.
+In both scenarios, the flow designer will be launched; this is where flow creation and editing take place.

 >[!NOTE]
 > When more than one people make changes to a shared desktop flow, the last one that saves the flow overrides all previous actions.